HIPERFIT/hiperfit.github.com/_posts/2011-08-15-next-two-seminar-talks.md

-The following seminar session has been moved away from August 29 (previously announced), to September 6, so we can include a talk by our guest Jeroen Weijers from Tübingen, Germany.
+The following seminar session has been moved away from August 29 (previously announced), to September 6, so we can include a talk by our guest Jeroen Weijers from TÃ¼bingen, Germany.
 Jeroen (who is actually from the Netherlands) works in the database group of Torsten Grust, his research includes applying functional programming techniques and code transformations to database queries.
 An abstract and more details can soon be found in the HIPERFIT calendar.

-As usual, time and location for seminars is 3:00pm in Mødelokale A+B, DIKU.
+As usual, time and location for seminars is 3:00pm in MÃ¸delokale A+B, DIKU.
 We hope to see you for both seminar sessions!

 Best regards from HIPERFIT